- Social Studies

 - Number and Computation - learn and use rules of exponents/indices, work with scientific notation, calculate percentage increase and decrease and interest, use scale factor, review perimeters, areas, surface area, volume, ratio and rates

-- Algebra and Functions - plot points, find lengths of lines and their slopes, solve linear equations and simultaneous linear equations, work with speed and distance-time graphs, expand and factor quadratic expressions, solve quadratic equations, graph functions
+- Algebra and Functions - plot points, find equations of lines, solve linear equations and simultaneous linear equations, work with speed and distance-time graphs, expand and factor quadratic expressions, solve quadratic equations, graph functions

-Daily, consolidating classwork, reviewing for tests, and pursuing a practical investigation
+Daily, usually consolidating classwork, sometimes reviewing for tests, and sometimes pursuing a practical investigation

 6 periods per week